 X nature of childbirth: without pathology, with fetal asphyxia, birth trauma.

-Early development of a child's speech: time of manifestation of voice and speech reactions: cry cooing babbling first words first sentences ______________________________________
+Early development of child speech: time of manifestation of voice and speech reactions: screaming, humming, babbling, first words, first sentences _______________________________________

-Past illnesses:
+Past diseases:

 Ι .
 Study of the state of the motor sphere

-2. The state of manual motor skills :
+2. State of manual motor skills :

 Static coordination of movements: